Half Baked poster

 The inciting incident occurs at 10 minutes when Kenny accidentally kills Buttercup, a diabetic police horse, by feeding it junk food while high.
 He's arrested and sent to jail, facing serious charges that could mean years in prison..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Thurgood makes the active choice to steal marijuana from the pharmaceutical lab and the friends decide to become weed dealers to raise Kenny's bail money, crossing into the criminal world., moving from reaction to action.
+This shows the protagonist's commitment to Thurgood makes the active choice to steal marijuana from the pharmaceutical lab and the friends decide to become weed dealers to raise Kenny's bail money, crossing into the criminal world., moving from reaction to action.

 At 41 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Samson Simpson, a dangerous drug lord, discovers the friends are cutting into his business and confronts them with threats.
+Significantly, this crucial beat Samson Simpson, a dangerous drug lord, discovers the friends are cutting into his business and confronts them with threats.
 The stakes raise dramatically as they realize they're in over their heads and now have a violent criminal targeting them., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 62 minutes (75% through) represents the emotional nadir.
 Here, Mary Jane discovers Thurgood is a smoker and dealer, feeling completely betrayed.
 She breaks up with him, saying "I can't be with a drug dealer."
-Thurgood loses the girl he loves, realizing his lifestyle has cost him something truly valuable., illustrates the protagonist at their lowest point.
+Thurgood loses the girl he loves, realizing his lifestyle has cost him something truly valuable., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 66 minutes initiates the final act resolution at 80% of the runtime.
 Thurgood decides to quit smoking and dealing, choosing to be honest and fight for Kenny's freedom the right way.
 He realizes that real friendship means being your best self, not enabling destructive habits, synthesizing Mary Jane's influence with his loyalty to Kenny., demonstrating the transformation achieved throughout the journey.